 At DELC, we value respectful and open communication.
-We believe in solving issues and concerns by working together, through direct communication and positive attitudes in the workplace.
-If issues or concerns arise, please talk directly to the Executive Director.
+We believe in solving issues and concerns by working together, through direct communication and positive attitudes in the work place.
+If issues or concerns arise, please talk directly to the Assistant Director or the Executive Director.
 If you feel your concern was not addressed after speaking directly with the Executive Director, your next course of action is contacting a board member.
 Board member information can be found on our website: www.durangoearlylearning.com.

-Non-Harassment, Non-Discrimination and Non-Retaliation
+Non -Harassment, Non -Discrimination and Non -Retaliati on

-DELC is committed to providing all staff members with a workplace that is free of harassment, discrimination, or retaliation of any kind.
+DELC is committed to providing all staff members, vendors, beneficiaries, and clients with an environment that is free of harassment, discrimination or retaliation of any kind.
 Our values include treating everyone with respect and dignity.
-DELC prohibits harassment and discrimination based on race, color, religious creed, age, national origin, ancestry, physical, mental or developmental disability, sex, military status, marital or registered domestic partnership status, medical condition, gender, gender identity, transgender status, or sexual orientation, as well as any other category protected by federal, state or local laws.
-This policy also prohibits unlawful harassment and discrimination based on the perception that anyone has a protected characteristic or is associated with a person who has or is perceived as having a protected characteristic.
+DELC prohibit sharassment and discrimination based on race, color, religious creed, age, national and ethnic origin, ancestry, physical, mental or developmental disability, sex, military status, marital or registered domestic partnership status, medical condition, gend er, gender identity, transgender status, or sexual orientation, as well as any other category protected by federal, state or local laws.
+This policy also prohibits unlawful harassment and discrimination based on the perception that anyone has a protected c haracteristic or is associated with a person who has or is perceived as having a protected characteristic.

-Unlawful harassment is defined as unwelcome verbal, visual or physical conduct which is based on a protected characteristic and creates a threatening, offensive or hostile work environment or unreasonably interferes with work performance.
+Unlawful harassment is defined as unwelcome verbal, visual or physical conduct which is based on a protected characteristic and creates a threatenin g, offensive or hostile work environment or unreasonably interferes with work performance.
 Examples of harassment include verbal conduct (slurs, jokes, insults, teasing), visual conduct (offensive posters, symbols, cartoons, drawings, computer displays or e-mails), or physical conduct (gestures, physically threatening another, or blocking someone's way) that puts down or shows hostility or dislike toward an individual because of any protected characteristic.

-If an employee feels she/he has been subjected to unlawful harassment, or an employee knows (or suspects) of a situation at work where someone else may have been subjected to conduct which violates this policy, the employee should immediately notify the Executive Director or contact the Board of Directors.
+If an employee feels she/he has been subjected t o unlawful harassment, or an employee knows (or suspects) of a situation at work where someone else may have been subjected to conduct which violates this policy, the employee should immediately notify the Executive Director or Assistant Director or contac t the Board of Directors.

 Retaliation is strictly prohibited against any staff member for making a good faith complaint of harassment or discrimination.
-If an employee believes he/she has experienced or witnessed retaliation, it must be promptly reported to the Executive Director or the Board of Directors.
+If an employee believes he/she has experienced or witnessed retaliation, it must be promptly reported to the Executive Director, Assistant Director or the Board of Directors.
 DELC will take all reasonable steps to prevent harassment, discrimination or retaliation from occurring.
 All complaints of harassment and discrimination will be handled promptly and discreetly.
 If DELC determines that this policy has been violated, it will take appropriate remedial action commensurate with the severity of the offense, up to and including immediate separation of employment of any person found to have violated DELC's policies.

-Drug and Alcohol-Free Workplace
+Drug and Alcohol -Free Workplace

 DELC has a vital interest in ensuring a safe and healthy environment for our students and families.
-The unlawful or improper use of illegal drugs, alcohol, marijuana, and/or controlled substances in the workplace presents a danger to everyone.
+The unlawful or improper use of illegal drugs, alcohol, marijuana, and/or controlled substances in the workplace pr esents a danger to everyone.
 DELC does not allow the possession or use of alcohol, marijuana, illegal drugs and/or substances during working hours, while on school premises or while performing school business.
-Employees are not allowed to be under the influence of any of the above substances during working hours.
+Employees are not allowed to be under the infl uence of any of the above substances during working hours.